xlwings/xlwings/docs/udfs.rst

 Initial one-time setup of Excel
 -------------------------------

-It is recommended to work with the xlwings developer add-in to import the functions:
+It is recommended (although not required) to work with the xlwings developer add-in to import the functions:

 1) Install the add-in on a command prompt: ``xlwings addin install`` (see :ref:`command_line`)
 2) Enable ``Trust access to the VBA project object model`` under ``File > Options > Trust Center > Trust Center Settings > Macro Settings``